droidecahedron/nrf_peripheral_bfg/README.md

 Save your changes, and run `west build -b seeed_nrf54l15_npm2100/nrf54l15/cpuapp -p -- -DBOARD_ROOT="." -DDTC_OVERLAY_FILE="app.overlay"` followed by `west flash` in the terminal in vsc.

 ### Step 8
-Now let's connect to the RTT terminal via the VSC extension.
-(If you're familiar with RTT viewer and j-link, you can also just open that .exe directly and use your own jlink if you desire).
+Now let's connect to the RTT terminal.

+This section is divided into [Local SDK install](rtt-with-local-sdk-install) and [Remote SDK](rtt-with-remote-sdk).
+Follow the section that matches the SDK environment you opted in for in the first section of the workshop.

+#### RTT with local SDK install
+We will utilize RTT via the VSC extension.

 - Under the "connected devices" pane of the VSC extension, we should see our nRF54L15-DK.
 Expand the drop down and you should see RTT.
 Hover over that item to see a "plug" icon towards the right, and click it (labelled "1" in the image below).
 If you do _not_ see this icon, try power cycling the DK.
 If you never see it, you may be missing required software from the pre-requisites of the workshop.